Santa Esmeralda: "The House of the Rising Sun"

 After the band's first album, singer Jimmy Goings was brought in to replace Leroy Gomez.
-In late 1977 Santa Esmeralda scored a top 20 disco hit with a dance version of another song made famous by The Animals, "The House of the Rising Sun".
-In 1978 they recorded the song "Sevilla Nights" for the Thank God It's Friday soundtrack.
-In addition to their contribution to that hit soundtrack, their album The House of the Rising Sun also appeared on the pop and black charts that year.
-Following the success of their first two albums, they had a minor club hit with their 1978 album Beauty, and returned to the disco Top 20 with "Another Cha-Cha/Cha-Cha Suite", which peaked at #16 in 1979.
+In late 1977, Santa Esmeralda scored a top 20 disco hit with a dance version of another song made famous by the Animals, "The House of the Rising Sun".
+In 1978, they recorded the song "Sevilla Nights" for the Thank God It's Friday soundtrack.
+In addition to their contribution to that hit soundtrack, their album The House of the Rising Sun also appeared on the Pop and Black charts that year.
+Following the success of their first two albums, they had a minor club hit with their 1978 album Beauty, and returned to the Disco top 20 with "Another Cha-Cha/Cha-Cha Suite", which peaked at #16 in 1979.
 The album featured extensive writing from Goings which would continue for the rest of the band's existence.
 In 1980, the group released Don't Be Shy Tonight as internal conflict started to form between the producers of the group, this time scoring a hit with "C'est Magnifique".
 In 1981, Skorsky produced Hush and 1982's Green Talisman.
 Don't Be Shy Tonight, Hush and Green Talisman marked the band's foray into experimentation with a wider variety of sounds including reggae.

 Tours around the world

 Santa Esmeralda also toured extensively throughout the world.
-During this time the live band included musicians Tony Baker (guitar), Mick Valentino (guitar), Charlie Magarian (bass), Jimmy Sanchez (drums), Tom Poole (trumpet) and Reggie Graham (keyboards).
+During this time, the live band included musicians Tony Baker (guitar), Mick Valentino (guitar), Charlie Magarian (bass), Jimmy Sanchez (drums), Tom Poole (trumpet) and Reggie Graham (keyboards).

 In 2011, footage of the band's performance at the Viña del Mar International Song Festival, Chile, in 1979 was released on DVD by the European company Soul Collectors.

-Santa Esmeralda (starring Leroy Gómez) is still touring throughout the world (EEG - Europolis Entertainment Group).
+Santa Esmeralda (starring Leroy Gómez) is still touring throughout the world (EEG – Europolis Entertainment Group).

 Later recordings

-In 2002, Gómez, who had been touring with a new incarnation of the group, released Lay Down My Love, an album of new material, and in 2004 Santa Esmeralda - The Greatest Hits, featuring newly recorded versions of the band's disco-era hits, including those which had been sung by Goings.
-Essentially unaffiliated with the original producers and musicians aside from Gómez, the new releases feature a much more synthesized sound then previous recordings.
+In 2002, Gómez, who had been touring with a new incarnation of the group, released Lay Down My Love, an album of new material, and in 2004 Santa Esmeralda – The Greatest Hits, featuring newly recorded versions of the band's disco-era hits, including those which had been sung by Goings.
+Essentially unaffiliated with the original producers and musicians aside from Gómez, the new releases feature a much more synthesized sound than previous recordings.

-The group re-entered the popular consciousness in 2003 when "Don't Let Me Be Misunderstood" appeared on the soundtrack to the first volume of Quentin Tarantino's Kill Bill.
+The group re-entered the popular consciousness in 2003 when "Don't Let Me Be Misunderstood" appeared on the soundtrack to the first volume of Quentin Tarantino's Kill Bill: Volume 1.